Siddiqui-Shahid/FocusFlow/README.md

 	- Acceptance: PRs run a workflow that builds the app and runs unit tests on macOS runners.

 **Open TODOs (short)**
-- [ ] Persist jot-note when ending a session
 - [ ] Add unit tests for `TimerEngine` and ViewModels
 - [ ] Implement session history UI and analytics screens
 - [ ] Add local notifications scheduling/cancellation tests